-- 102. (1) The Minister may from time to time make such regulations as may be necessary or expedient for giving full effect to the provisions of this Act, or for the further, better or more convenient implementation of the provisions of this Act. - (2) Without prejudice to the generality of the foregoing the Minister may make regulations- - (a) limiting the powers of officers appointed under subsection 3(2); - (b) prescribing the conditions under which female employees may work at night; - (c) prescribing the rate of the maternity allowance to which female employees shall be entitled during the eligible period; - (d) prescribing the maximum period during which notice of dismissal given by her employer to a female employee who is absent from her work as a result of illness certified by a registered medical practitioner to arise out of her pregnancy or confinement shall not expire; - (da) (Omitted); - (e) (Deleted by Act No. 40 of 1966);
+- 102. (1) The Minister may from time to time make such regulations as may be necessary or expedient for giving full effect to the provisions of this Act, or for the further, better or more convenient implementation of the provisions of this Act. - (2) Without prejudice to the generality of the foregoing the Minister may make regulations- - (a) limiting the powers of officers appointed under subsection 3(2); - (b) (Deleted by Act A1651). - (c) prescribing the rate of the maternity allowance to which female employees shall be entitled during the eligible period; - (d) prescribing the maximum period during which notice of dismissal given by her employer to a female employee who is absent from her work as a result of illness certified by a registered medical practitioner to arise out of her pregnancy or confinement shall not expire; - (da) (Omitted); - (e) (Deleted by Act No. 40 of 1966);